Genetics

 You will need to attend University for the equivalent of about one day per week across three trimesters per year and apprentices will be expected to undertake significant additional learning online.
 It is suggested that a further 10% allowance be given by the employer for work towards completion of the IBMS registration portfolio.

-Apprentices will take between two to four different core and specialist modules at any one time, with more modules being taken concurrently in first year.
-In addition, work based modules are taken at each level.
+Apprentices will study between two to four different core and specialist modules at any one time, with more modules being taken concurrently in first year.
+To ensure high quality apprenticeship provision, work-based modules are taken at each level and throughout the whole year.
+This ensures apprentices have consistent workplace and university support throughout their journey.

 Molecules to Microbes